khiara/DSND_CNN_Dog_Detector/README.md

 A full write up of the findings and my analysis can be found in a Medium post [here](https://medium.com/@k.chinn/             ).

 ## 5. Licensing, Authors, and Acknowledgments
-Thanks go to [Udacity's](https://Udacity.com) Data Science Nanodegree Program for the project idea, and to their mentors and community for guidance, tips, and encouragement.
+Thanks go to [Udacity's](https://Udacity.com) Data Science Nanodegree Program for the project idea, datasets, and code framework, and to their mentors and community for guidance, tips, and encouragement.